seedarapusantosh1/capgemini-data-engineering-training/week0/phase0/Learning_Pathway_1: Associate Data Engineering/phase1/README.md

 ______________________________________________________________________________________________________________________________________________________

 **Approach**
-- Created the ciustomers table using SQL
+-  At first created the customers table using SQL
-- Inserted simple data into the table
+-  After inserted simple data into the table
-- Wrote SQL qureies to solve each problem
+-  Then wrote SQL qureies to solve each problem
-- Uesd clauses like **WHERE**,**GROUP BY** and aggregate function **COUNT()**
+-  And used clauses like **WHERE**,**GROUP BY** and aggregate function **COUNT()**
-- Converted SQL queries into PySpark DataFrame OPerations
+-  Finally converted SQL queries into PySpark DataFrame OPerations
 ________________________________________________________________________________________________________________________________________________________

 **Key Tranformations**